dnsimple/dnsimple-support/content/articles/setting-name-servers.markdown

 </div>

 <info>
-DNSimple's listing of NS records for the domain will be updated accordingly to match the name server changes.
+DNSimple's listing of NS records for the domain will be updated to match the name server changes.
 </info>

 ## Pointing the name servers to DNSimple